 Well-Developed Infrastructure.
-We have built an infrastructure that includes a network of 41 full-service facilities, and a workforce that includes a highly-skilled group of approximately 544 service technicians and an aggregate of approximately 150 sales people in our specialized rental and equipment sales forces.
+We have built an infrastructure that includes a network of 41 full-service facilities, and a workforce that includes a highly-skilled group of approximately 521 service technicians and an aggregate of approximately 150 sales people in our specialized rental and equipment sales forces.
 Our integrated platform is the result of many years of strategic development, while many rental-focused equipment companies have only recently begun to devote resources to providing full-service capabilities.
 In addition, we have strategically expanded our network to solidify our presence in the attractive, contiguous regions where we operate.
 We believe that our well-developed infrastructure helps us to better serve large multi-regional customers than our historically rental-focused competitors and provides an advantage when competing for lucrative fleet and project management business.

 Leading Distributor for Suppliers.
-We are a leading distributor for nationally-recognized equipment suppliers, including JLG Industries, Gehl, Genie Industries (Terex), Komatsu, Bobcat and Yale Material Handling.
+We are a leading distributor for nationally-recognized equipment suppliers, including JLG Industries, Gehl, Genie Industries (Terex), Komatsu, Bobcat and Yale Material

+Handling.
 In addition, we are the world's largest distributor of Grove and Manitowoc crane equipment.
 These relationships improve our ability to negotiate equipment acquisition pricing and allow us to purchase parts at wholesale costs.
 As an authorized distributor for a wide range of suppliers, we are also able to provide our customers parts and service that in many cases are covered under the manufacturer's warranty.

 Customized Information Technology Systems.
 Our customized information systems provide management and employees with the data and reports that facilitate our ability to make rapid and informed decisions.
 These systems allow us to actively manage our business and our rental fleet.
 Our customer relationship management system, which is currently being implemented, will provide our sales force with real-time access to customer and sales information.
-We expect that the customer relationship management system will be fully implemented by June 2006.
-We have an in-house team of information technology specialists that support our systems.
+We have an inhouse team of information technology specialists that support our systems.

 Experienced Management Team.
-Our senior management is led by John M. Engquist, our President and Chief Executive Officer, who has approximately 31 years of industry experience.
+Our senior management is led by John M. Engquist, our President and Chief Executive Officer, who has 31 years of industry experience.
 Our senior and regional managers have an average of approximately 21 years of industry experience.
 Our branch managers have extensive knowledge and industry experience as well.